 The roadway elements were generally in good condition.
-The recurring observations noted on this year's inspection were: missing delineation, pavement edge drop offs, damaged curb, and pavement spalling and cracking.
+The recurring observations noted on this year's inspection were: missing delineation, pavement edge drop offs, erosion, and pavement spalling and cracking.

-There were areas with missing delineation as noted in Figure 14.
-There were also noted areas with curb damage as illustrated in Figure 15.
+There were guardrails and concrete traffic barriers with missing delineation as noted in Figure 14.
+There were